princedie/princedie/README.md

 - 👋 Hi, I’m @princedie
 - 👀 I’m interested in Quantitative finance and all aspect of financial engineering
 - 💞️ I’m looking to collaborate on various topic related to Quantitative research
-- 📫 How to reach me mail: vianney14edie@gmail.com or linkedin: Prince Edie
+- 📫 How to reach me mail: vianney14edie@gmail.com or linkedin: https://www.linkedin.com/in/prince-edie-59282712a/
--

 <!---
 princedie/princedie is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.